martinlai/CubeWorld/README.md

 ##Usage

-Clone the repository and execute CubeWorld.exe (make sure that the folders Textures/ and Shaders/ are in the same directory).
+Clone or download the repository and execute CubeWorld.exe (make sure that the folders Textures/ and Shaders/ are in the same directory).

 `WASD` to move `Forward, Left, Backward, Right` respectively.
 Move the mouse to look in the desired direction of movement.